pockerman/qubit-notes/software_engineering/2025-12-30-state-machine-replication.md

 SMR relies on consensus algorithms to maintain a consistent global state across all nodes by executing the same sequence of commands in the same order, even under failures or network partitions.
 Popular algorithms for implementing SMR include Paxos, Raft, and Viewstamped Replication.
 While SMR provides strong consistency and fault tolerance, it comes with a latency tradeoff compared to traditional replication strategies.

+In the next post we will talk about <a href="2025-12-31-consensus.md">qubit-note: Distributed Systems Series | Data Replication Part 4 | Consensus</a>

 ## References

 1. <a href="https://en.wikipedia.org/wiki/State_machine_replication">state machine replication</a>
 2. Robert Vitillo, _Understanding Distributed Systems What every developer should know about large distributed applications_,
 3. Pekka Enberg, _Latency Reduce delay in software systems_ Manning Publications
+4. Dominik Tornow, _Think Distributed Systems_, Manning Publications